fingolfin/ssh-comparison/_impls/silvershield.md

 client: no
 server: yes
 library: no
-remarks: |
-    * Windows SSH and SFTP server.

 protocols:
     todo:
 ---
+* Windows SSH and SFTP server.